← Back to Blog

 Posting in "free karma" subreddits is technically not against Reddit's site-wide rules, but the karma earned there carries no credibility with moderators who check posting history.
 The practical test: would you be comfortable if a moderator reviewed your last 30 days of activity?
 If the answer makes you uneasy, you are in territory that risks enforcement action.

-Best Subreddits for Building Karma Quickly
+What Are the Best Subreddits for Building Karma?

 Not all subreddits are equal for karma accumulation.
 The ideal karma-building subreddit has high traffic, low posting barriers, and a culture that rewards participation.